Agile-Labs-Tech/agilelabs-isms-policy/08 Supplier security policy/README.md

 2. Such decision should be based on the results of risk assessment and treatment.
 3. However, the clauses which stipulate confidentiality and return of assets after the termination of the agreement are mandatory, and shall be included in a contract with the supplier, vendor, service provider or partner.
 4. Furthermore, the contracts must ensure reliable delivery of the products and services.
-5. ISM will decide whether the individual employees of the supplier/partner will have to sign the Non-disclosure Document when working for Agile Lab.
+5. ISM will decide whether the individual employees of the supplier/partner will have to sign the Non-disclosure Document when working for Agile Labs.
 6. ISM decides who will be the contract owner for each contract – i.e. who will be responsible for a particular supplier, vendor, service provider or partner.

 ## Training and awareness